Davis W. Frank

 Engineering Manager, Customization and In-box

 I designed and managed implementation of software that updated the OS and applied carrier customization for every Treo phone at the end of the manufacturing line.
-This reduced the elapsed time per phone from hours to minutes.
+This reduced the elapsed time to manufacture a phone from hours to minutes.
 I managed the implementation of the installation development for every Treo in-box CD.

-I led prioritization and implementation for the Messaging and Email applications for Treo 600 and Treo 650.
-I managed a remote partner for libaries for these apps.
+I led prioritization and implementation for the Messaging and Photos applications for Treo 600 and Treo 650.
+I managed remote partners for libraries for these apps.

 Engineering Manager, Software Tools

-I managed the team that produced daily builds of new internal SDKs for application developers.
-I inherited, re-prioritized work, and shipped a new bug database web app.
+I managed the team of 5 developers that produced daily builds of new internal SDKs for application developers.
+I inherited, re-prioritized work, and shipped a new bug database web app, based on Bugzilla, for internal use.

 Learned how to start managing software engineers, how to inherit a team and improve its throughput, how to think about user outcomes first before jumping to solutions, and how to manage through layoffs and acquisitions.
 Also had my first exposure to web development and Extreme Programming, separately.